Understand the customer who wants it now

 - They’ll be sold on aftercare products so the situation doesn’t arise in future.

-The negatives of the Quick-sale customer:
+The negatives of the sale orientated customer:

 - The sense of urgency can cloud the customer’s view, so they may buy the wrong product to fix the problem or make do with something else if you are not visible.